oasisprotocol/old-docs/src/operators/migrating-questnet-entities.md

 1. Backup all of your entity/node artifacts.
 2. Create a set of new node artifacts.
     * This will effectively delete your old node.
-While it might be possible to use the same keys with the Amber Network, for simplicity's sake, we will not include those instructions.
+While it might be possible to use the same node identity with the Amber Network, for simplicity's sake, we will not include those instructions.
 If you attempt to do so, it is at your own discretion.
 3. Update your entity with the new node descriptor.